 As permitted by law, this Plan will pay Benefits second to Medicare when you become eligible for Medicare, even if you don't elect it.
-There are, however, Medicare-eligible individuals for whom the Plan pays Benefits first and Medicare pays benefits second:
+There are, however, Medicare-eligible Employees with active current employment status age 65 or older and their Spouses age 65 or older (however, Domestic Partners are excluded as provided by Medicare).

-- Employees with active current employment status age 65 or older and their Spouses age 65 or older (however, Domestic Partners are excluded as provided by Medicare). - Individuals with end-stage renal disease, for a limited period of time. - Disabled individuals under age 65 with current employment status and their Dependents under age 65.
+- Individuals with end-stage renal disease, for a limited period of time. - Disabled individuals under age 65 with current employment status and their Dependents under age 65.